coreylowman/dfdx/README.md

 ```

 4. 💡 Tensor sizes, operations, gradient computations all type checked at compile time
+5. 💪 Full power of rust compiler & llvm optimizations (because all shapes of arrays are known at compile time!)
-5. ✔ No unsafe rust code
+6. 100% safe rust code

 ## Fun/notable implementation details